chirag0718/chirag0718/README.md

 - 👋 Hi, I’m @chirag
-- 👀 I’m interested in AI development
+- 👀 I’m master in Artificial Intelligence from the University of Stirling
-- 🌱 I’m currently learning Machine Learning
+- 🌱 Full Stack Engineer
-- 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me chirag.patel0718@gmail.com

 <!---